rqlite/helm-charts/charts/rqlite/README.md

 ## Versioning

-Helm charts use semantic versioning, and rqlite offers the following guarantees:
+Helm charts use semantic versioning, and rqlite's chart offers the following guarantees:
  * Breaking changes will only be introduced in new major versions
     * where "breaking" is defined as you needing to modify the Helm chart values to avoid breaking your deployment, or when the chart points to a version of rqlite which